Now Is Jesus Now Is Jesus – Hymn Lyric

 In the beautiful hymn “Now Is Jesus,” we are reminded of the incredible power and love of our Savior, Jesus Christ.
 Through His resurrection, Jesus has brought us hope, redemption, and the opportunity for a new life free from the burden of sin.
 Let us dive deeper into the meaning behind this hymn and explore how it can inspire and transform our lives.

 “Love, to seize us, Love, to seize us, In the Lamb, our Head.”
 This line reminds us that God’s love is relentless and unwavering.
-Like a shepherd who carefully gathers and protects the sheep, Jesus seizes us with His love, drawing us close to Him.
+Like a who carefully gathers and protects the sheep, Jesus seizes us with His love, drawing us close to Him.
 He is the Lamb, our Head, guiding and leading us in the right path.

 The hymn continues by expressing the transformative power of Jesus’ sacrifice.
 “Caught us sinking under Sin, Took our Curse and Nature in, To its Off’ring, that by suff’ring, It might make us clean.”
 These lines clearly indicate that Jesus took upon Himself our sins and the consequences of our fallen nature.
 Through His suffering and death on the cross, He offered Himself as the perfect sacrifice, providing the means for our forgiveness and cleansing.